Himanshu72/hackout/README.md

-# SHAKSHAM
+# SAKSHAM

-Shaksham is a conveniency platform for differently abled people.
+Saksham is a conveniency platform for differently abled people.

 ## Installation